greatestq/ME494-Data-Driven-Methods/Final Project/README.md

  &-0.354807ww_x + 0.513594wuw_x +0.109391vw_{xx}-0.140507uvw_{xx} \\ &+0.456267vw_{xy} -0.302760ww_{xy}-0.639749uvw_{xy}+0.299630wuw_{xy} \\
  Zone_{64}: w_t &= 0.246817 -0.879589w_x - 0.199581w_y -0.593545u + 0.360972u^2 \\ &-0.426931wu + 0.312007vw_{xx}-0.291659uvw_{xx}+0.037428wuw_{xx}+0.505514vw_{xy} \\ &-0.566960uvw_{xy}
  \end{align*}

+ Now, what is not obvious are the regions inbetween the extreme ends.
+Here, we are seeing "non-sparsity".
+In other words, there are many terms that are not present in the actual vorticity transport equation.
+Therefore, we played around with the $\lambda$ parameter to tweak the algorithm sensitivity.
+However, the inner zone's "non-sparsity" are still present.
+Based on these findings, we are now proposing three different perspectives that we would like to take on over the summer.

+ 1. Using the weak formulation to compute the spatial derivatives and seeing whether results are "derivative-invariant".
+In other words, can we test different methods' equivalence?

+ 2. Dr. Philip Yecko has provided us with a MATLAB code that simulates inner ocean geophysical flow with Munk condition.
+This type of flow is famous for having distinct regions of different flow structures.
+We are hoping to take our "zone-SIDNY" idea and see if we can extract the dominant physics in different parts of the flow.

+ 3. There is a possibility that the "non-sparsity" in the inner-regions represent the actual non-linear mechanism that generates vortices.
+Since our data is 2-dimensional and there is no vortex stretching in 2D, these non-sparse terms may represent the vortex generation/maintanence mechanism that is not well known in turbulence.

+This document will continue to be updated over the summer.

+Last Update: May 10, 2024